opral/monorepo/rfcs/001-core-architecture.md

 #### Proposal

 Be unopinionated where and in which format resources are stored and thereby ease adoption.
-Being unopinoated directly leads to the configuration question: "How can inlang be unopinionated while requiring reading and writing to resources?".
+Being unopinionated directly leads to the configuration question: "How can inlang be unopinionated while requiring reading and writing to resources?".

 ### 2. How is inlang configured?